-This course is designed to investigate questions relating to the contribution of professional and recreational sports to social welfare.
+Designed to investigate questions relating to the contribution of professional and recreational sports to social welfare.
 This includes exploring the decision to participate use public funding for sport facilities, and labor market issues.
 The general objective of this course is to help the student learn to apply economic concepts and ideas to the sports industry.
 Because of the applied nature of this course, problem solving and modeling are key skills for success.
-This course is co-listed with ECON 4054.
+This course is colisted with ECON 4054.